← Back to Blog

 }

-- At the prompt, select Create new Function app in Azure.
+• Choose Create new Function app in Azure

-- Enter a globally unique name for your Function.
+• Provide a unique global name for your Function App